-Funds have no legal personality and, therefore, they have to appoint a management company.
+Funds have no legal personality and, therefore, they must appoint a management company.
 AIFS incorporated as a company can be managed directly (by its own board of directors), or by delegating the management to an authorised management company.

-The main legal structures for open-ended AIFs are investment funds whose objective is to obtain the highest possible return using all the investment opportunities available to the manager ("Fondos de Inversión Libres (FILs)", "Sociedades de Inversión Libre (SILs)" or "IIC de IIC de inversion libre (IICICCIL)" a fund of hedge funds), as well as real estate CIIs and non-UCITS openended CIIs other than those mentioned above.
+The main legal structures for open-ended AIFs are investment funds whose objective is to obtain the highest possible return using all the investment opportunities available to the manager (FILs, SILs or IICICCIL, a fund of hedge funds), as well as real estate CIIs and non-UCITS open-ended CIIs other than those mentioned above.